This is what we do. See how we have helped people live healthier, better lives.

 Socorro and Gloria

-A non-English speaking diabetic and in-home care worker was not insured and could not afford her insulin in 2014, because it was costing her more than $300 a month.
-She was grateful to have been covered under a plan that she qualified for in 2014 under the Affordable Care Act.
+In 2014, a non-English speaking diabetic and in-home care worker was not insured and could not afford her insulin because it was costing her more than $300 a month.
+She was grateful to be covered under a plan that she qualified for in 2014 under the Affordable Care Act.
 She was able to see her doctor and get her diabetes under control.
-When she went to went to renew her plan for 2015, she learned she qualified for Medicaid under the expansion (Until we sat down for this interview, she did not know she would no longer have no co-pays or deductibles).
+When she went to went to renew her plan for 2015, she learned she qualified for Medicaid under the expansion.
+Until we sat down for this interview, she did not know she would no longer have no co-pays or deductibles.

 Shonie and Bonita